 10. Reuse & Reuse Again

 Give things multiple lives so that the energy that went into producing it was well worth it.
 When you finish your candles, reuse them for storage!
 We like to keep our cotton pads, pens, and makeup in our old candles.
 Lots of sustainable beauty and cleaning companies have refill options, so you only have to invest in packaging once.
-Kjaer Weis offers refillable for all of their makeup products so you can reuse their beautiful containers forever.
+Also there are more refill options than ever before, Namsu is one such brand we love stocking that has refillable options.